iltuoconsulenteit/DocCropper/README.md

 pip install -r requirements.txt
 ```

-Copy one of the sample environment files under `env/` and adjust any settings or license values you need for local testing.
+Copy the sample environment files under `env/` and adjust any settings you need.
+Authentication variables live in `env/auth.env.example` while license-related
+settings are in `env/license.env.example`.

 ### Required environment variables

-Create a `.env` file with at least:
+Create a `.env` file (or multiple `.env` files inside the `env/` directory)
+with at least the authentication variables and your license check URL:

 ```bash
 SECRET_KEY=change-me